Which is better PU or PVC conveyor belt?

 Application Environment and Material Type

-PU Conveyor Belts: If the conveyor belt needs to handle grease, solvents, or a variety of chemicals, PU is the better choice.
-It offers excellent oil and chemical resistance and is not easily corroded.
-Furthermore, PU conveyor belts are highly wear- and cut-resistant, making them suitable for conveying heavy, sharp, or abrasive materials such as construction waste and ore.
+If the conveyor belt needs to transport grease, solvents, or various chemicals, PU is the better choice.
+It has excellent oil and chemical resistance and is not easily corroded.
+Furthermore, PU conveyor belts have extremely high abrasion resistance and cut resistance, making them suitable for transporting heavy, sharp, or abrasive materials such as construction waste and ores.
+If the application environment is relatively mild, primarily for transporting light to medium-weight, non-corrosive materials, PVC conveyor belts are usually sufficient.
+They are resistant to common chemicals and moisture, but have poor resistance to grease.

 Hygiene and Food Safety Requirements

-PU Conveyor Belts: In industries with strict hygiene standards, such as food processing, PU conveyor belts are the preferred choice.
+In industries with stringent hygiene standards, such as food processing, PU conveyor belts are the preferred choice.
 PU is non-toxic and odorless, with a smooth surface that is easy to clean and disinfect, and meets food-grade standards.
-PVC Conveyor Belts: While some food-grade PVC conveyor belts exist, they are not as oil-resistant as PU.
-PU conveyor belts generally perform better when handling greasy materials such as meat and baked goods.
+Although some food-grade PVC conveyor belts are available on the market, their oil resistance is not as good as PU.
+PU conveyor belts generally perform better when conveying oily materials such as meat and baked goods.

 Cost and Budget Considerations